rajnidua/the-coach-plus/README.md

 WHEN I click on the second checkbox
 THEN I can select the lesson time that suites me
 WHEN I click on the Enrol button
-THEN I am taken to an Enrollment confirmation page.
+THEN I am taken to an Enrollment confirmation page WHEN I click on Confirm Enrollment button
+THEN I a messaage is displayed on then screen, confirming my enrollment WHEN I click on the Student Dashboard option on the navbar THEN I am routed to a page showing all of my enrollments

 ## Deployed App Link